The Best Things to See in Bali

 This scenic place is a combination of three different waterfalls.
 The two waterfalls are located at the corners of the valley, and the Grand Sekumpul is the tallest one in the centre.

 To access the waterfalls legally, it is mandatory to hire a local guide from the stalls at the official parking area.
-The guide will help you navigate through the valley and answer any questions.
-A good guide will also assist you in moving safely and looking after your belongings.
-It is most likely that it will suddenly become rainy while visiting there late in the afternoon as we had.
+The guide will help you navigate the valley and answer any questions you may have.
+A good guide will also help you move safely and take care of your belongings.
+It is most likely that it will suddenly become rainy while visiting there late in the afternoon, as we had.

 We hired a taxi from Kuta to Sekumpul Waterfall, which took over 3 hours.
 The 'official' parking area was challenging to find, and there were fake checkpoints selling "tickets" along the way to the waterfalls.
 Fortunately, our driver ignored them.
-Once we arrived, we got a guide who did not provide much value for the money.
+Once we arrived, we were given a guide who didn't provide much value for the money.
 He followed us without giving any information about the attraction.
 Instead, he was walking in a hurry ahead of us.
 We still recommend hiring a guide since it is mandatory by the local regulations.

 Sekumpul Waterfall is situated in northern Bali, which is quite distant from Kuta.
 You should anticipate a journey of more than three hours to get there.
 Furthermore, your return trip may take even longer in the evening due to increased traffic, and the weather conditions may worsen.
 A round-trip transfer to the waterfall will be around 50 US dollars if your point of origin is Kuta.